Jim Acosta: Litigation

 On November 13, 2018, CNN and Acosta, through counsel Ted Boutrous and Ted Olson of Gibson Dunn, filed civil suit in the U.S. District Court for the District of Columbia against Trump, White House Chief of Staff John Kelly, Deputy Chief of Staff/Director of Communications Bill Shine, Press Secretary Sarah Huckabee Sanders, the U.S. Secret Service and its director, Randolph Alles, and an unnamed Secret Service agent, all in their official capacities.
 The filing also requested relief by way of an order temporarily restraining the White House from denying access to Acosta for journalistic purposes.

 Amicus briefs were filed with the court in support of CNN's case, from journalistic entities whose editorial policies range across the political spectrum.
 The U.S. Department of Justice filed a brief arguing that First Amendment free speech rights do not "restrict the president's ability to determine the terms on which he does, or does not, engage with particular journalists."

 The case was heard by Timothy Kelly, a Trump appointee to the District Court for the District of Columbia, who, on November 16, ordered Acosta's credentials restored for 14 days, owing to the court's belief that Acosta's due-process rights likely had been violated, with the court's making no reference of the suit's arguments thus far concerning the First Amendment.

 CNN eventually dropped the lawsuit on November 19 after the White House restored Acosta's press credentials with conditions, including that reporters called upon would be limited to one question with no follow-up questions unless granted permission.

 Acosta wrote about the incident in his 2019 book The Enemy of the People: A Dangerous Time to Tell the Truth in America.

 Departure from CNN

 On January 23, 2025, three days after Inauguration Day, CNN announced upcoming changes to its weekday lineup, including the replacement of Acosta and Pamela Brown's hours of CNN Newsroom with a rescheduling of The Situation Room into its morning timeslots, co-anchored by Brown and Wolf Blitzer.
-The fate of Acosta's role at CNN was left unclear by the new schedule, with reports indicating that he had declined an offer to move to a late-night program that would have likely been based out of Los Angeles (which some CNN employees believed was a ploy to move him into a lesser-viewed timeslot due to his history of being critical towards Trump).
+The fate of Acosta's role at CNN was left unclear by the new schedule, with reports indicating that he had declined an offer to move to a late-night program that would have likely been based in Los Angeles (which some CNN employees believed was a ploy to move him into a lesser-viewed timeslot due to his history of being critical towards Trump).
 On January 28, Acosta announced that he would depart CNN to pursue new opportunities, directing social media followers to a new Substack blog.